xebialabs-community/xlr-dynatrace-plugin/README.md

 * `password`: The password to use to log in to the Dynatrace server.
 If not set, the password configured on the Dynatrace server configuration CI will be used. _Optional_
 * `profile`: The system profile in Dynatrace against which the test run should be registered. _Required_
 * `testRunId`: The ID of the test run for which results should be retrieved. _Required_
+* `delay`: The number of seconds to wait before calling the Dynatrace server.
+This gives the server time to process input from the last tests, even if this task is started immediately after the tests have completed.
+The default value is 10. _Required_

 **Output properties**